surniaulula/wpsso-ratings-and-reviews/readme.txt

 **Extends the WordPress comment system.**

-Add ratings and reviews to Posts, Pages, and custom post types by extending the WordPress comment features.
+Add ratings and reviews to Posts, Pages, and custom post types by extending the WordPress comments templates.

 **Compatible with WooCommerce and its product ratings.**